nalingia/laravel-i18n/README.md

-A Laravel package for the model internationalisation
+A Laravel package for models internationalisation
 =======================

+WIP

 ## Change log
 Please, see [CHANGELOG](CHANGELOG.md) for more information about what has changed recently.